Animal Welfare Act 2006

 It is an offence to give false information to a vet in order to dock the tail So the breeder of the dog would need to show the vet a letter from the relevant person, like the police or the landowner who will be working the dog on his land, in order to prove that the dog is being used for service.
 The Vet must sign the certificate to say the dog is docked in accordance with the law.

 It is an offence to show a dog with a docked tail at a show to which the members of the public have paid money to watch.
-Unless the tail was docked before this became law on April 2007 in England.
-Interestingly, A French bull dog I look after has no tail; this is genetic and not docked.
-Therefore, can be legally shown.
+Unless the tail was docked before this became law in April 2007 in England.

 Dog Fighting is covered under section 8, Dog fighting brings BSL to mind, you think of Pit Bulls, Larger ferocious type dogs.
 Whilst this is not always the case, a person commits an offence if he causes an animal fight to take place, or attempts to do so.